 How to Install Kali Linux on VirtualBox: Complete Walkthrough

 Kali Linux is a Debian-based Linux distribution developed for penetration testing, and is especially useful for security specialists and enthusiasts.
 Kali Linux, formerly known as BackTrack Linux, includes a lot of tools and applications for network audits.
 Kali can be run as a Live DVD, and can be installed on a computer as a host operating system (OS) as any other Linux.
 However, it is not recommended that you use Kali as a general purpose desktop operating system.
 At the same time, when using Kali Live DVD, settings are not saved after a system reboot.
 In this situation, virtual machines can be of great help.
-Today’s blog post explores how to install Kali Linux on VirtualBox as a virtual machine (VM).

 The advantages of installing Kali Linux on VirtualBox are: